Test Complete

 TECHNIQUE:

-2. the patient becomes unresponsive.
+- The patient becomes unresponsive.

 Do not perform a blind finger sweep.
 That is where you stick your finger into their mouth beyond where you can visualize.
 This could further wedge the object into the upper airway causing more harm.
+It can also stimulate a vagal response which would be counterproductive.

 If breaths will not go in, continue doing chest compressions per the BLS algorithm and recheck the airway prior to attempting additional ventilations.